 Case 2: Multiplying both numerator and denominator by 7

 Denominator becomes ‘21’, therefore select 21 hole circle plate.

-This means that, after each operation rotate indexing crank by one complete turn and 7 holes in 21 holes circle.
+This means that after each operation rotates indexing crank by one complete turn and 7 holes in 21 holes circle.

 Sanfoundry Global Education & Learning Series – Manufacturing Processes.

 To practice all areas of Manufacturing Processes, here is complete set of 1000+ Multiple Choice Questions and Answers.